 Reasons For A Missed Period (Other Than Pregnancy)

 It usually comes around every 21-28 days, but has the time gone by already?
 Are you starting to miss your monthly visitor and wondering where your period is?
 A missing period can be alarming, especially if you have ruled out the possibility of pregnancy.
 In this case, there could be a few different factors that could be affecting your menstrual cycle.
 It’s worth investigating each different option, as a missed period (medically known as Amenorrhea) can be a sign of a hormonal imbalance and other health issues.
-Below are a few potential culprits if your period has gone MIA:
+Below are a few other reasons for a missed period.

-- Stress - We all have stress in our lives, but if you are experiencing extreme and consistent stress, your body will start to produce more cortisol (the stress hormone) which will throw off your estrogen and progesterone (reproductive hormones) levels, halting menstruation and ovulation.
+- Stress - This is another of the most common reasons for a late period.
+We all have stress in our lives, but if you are experiencing extreme and consistent stress, your body will start to produce more cortisol (the stress hormone) which will throw off your estrogen and progesterone (reproductive hormones) levels, halting menstruation and ovulation.
 Stress affects your menstrual health and well-being in many ways.

 - Exercise/Weight Loss- The same way too much stress can affect your hormones and subsequently your period, the same goes with diet and exercise.
 Too much of a good thing, isn’t always a good thing!
 Your body needs a certain amount of fat to ovulate and menstruate so while exercising is very important, over-exercising is not healthy for anyone.
 It’s important to create a realistic balance when working out and listen to your body to know what’s best for you.